exercism/python/concepts/basics/about.md

 ```

 Functions are [_called_][calls] using their name followed by `()`.
-The number of arguments passed in the parentheses must match the number of parameters in the original function definition unless [default arguments][default arguments] have been used:
+The number of arguments passed in the parentheses must match the number of parameters in the original function definition unless [default arguments][default arguments] have been used.

 ```python
 def number_to_the_power_of(number_one, number_two):